This language that is every stone

 #ThisLanguageThatIsEveryStone

-Today, the question of preservation versus innovation seems to underlie much cultural discourse, as if a choice between cultural identity and a global homogeneity were possible.
-This language that is every stone examines this tension through the concept of creolisation: an idea brought to prominence by Martinican writer Édouard Glissant.
-Widely recognised as one of the most important literary figures of the Caribbean, Glissant was a poet and philosopher whose body of work continues to inspire and influence artists across the globe.
+Today, the question ‘preservation versus innovation’ seems to underlie much cultural discourse, as if a choice between cultural identity and a global homogeneity were possible.
+This Language That Is Every Stone examines this tension through the concept of creolisation, an idea brought to prominence by Martinican writer Édouard Glissant.
+Widely recognised as one of the Caribbean’s most important literary figures, Glissant was a poet and philosopher whose body of work continues to inspire and influence artists across the globe.

-Curated by Hans Ulrich Obrist, Asad Raza, and Kamilaroi artist Warraba Weatherall, This language that is every stone is the fourth iteration in a series of exhibitions conceived by Obrist and Raza that survey Glissant’s life and work.
-Developed specifically within an Australian context, This language that is every stone explores cultural synthesis and permeability through the works of Australian First Nations and diasporic artists, with contributions from international counterparts.
+Curated by Hans Ulrich Obrist, Asad Raza, and Kamilaroi artist Warraba Weatherall, This Language That Is Every Stone is the fourth iteration in a series of exhibitions conceived by Obrist and Raza that survey Glissant’s life and work.
+Developed specifically within an Australian context, it explores cultural synthesis and permeability through the works of Australian First Nations and diasporic artists, with contributions from international counterparts.

 -